What is Stuttering?

 What Causes Stuttering?

-According to the Stuttering Foundation, the non-profit organization that specializes in helping those who stutter, there are four main causes of stuttering.
+According to the Stuttering Foundation there are four main causes of stuttering.

 4 Main Causes of Stuttering: